8 Top Things to Consider before you Rent a Home in Dubai

 Dubai is a wonderful melting pot offering an excellent selection of residential properties to accommodate its fast-growing expat population.
 From reasonable apartments for rent in Dubai to luxurious villas for rent, the city of skyscrapers has a broad panoply of realty projects making Dubai a haven for renters.

-With the turbulent 2020 year, properties across Dubai have witnessed a decline in the rental rates making the real estate market more competitive than ever.
-Whether you are new in town or you are looking to shift home, to rent an apartment in Dubai can be a big commitment and cause some unfamiliar challenges if you have not done it before.
+With the turbulent 2020 year, properties across Dubai have witnessed a decline in rental rates making the real estate market more competitive than ever.
+Whether you are new in town or you are looking to shift home, renting an apartment in Dubai can be a big commitment and cause some unfamiliar challenges if you have not done it before.

 Here are our top tips to ensure you find the right home for you and your family:

 Before renting a home in Dubai, several factors come into play majorly proximity to schools, medical facilities, workplace, groceries, public transport, recreational activities, and the list goes on.
 The ideal place is the one that offers affordability and convenience with easy connectivity to the rest of the city; it is vital to determine as an individual in which category of person you fit into and what are your priorities in terms of location and neighborhood.
 Daily life can be easeful and less costly if you are not spending hours stuck in traffic or walking a long distance to access grocery stores, especially in Dubai’s summer heat.

 #2 – Credible Sources & Certified Real Estate Agent

 The next step is to search on credible property portals to look at the numerous rental properties available in different regions and get a realistic price comparison.
 The vibrant city offers ample diversity in terms of location wise, apartment size, and other key aspects.
 Henceforth, it is fundamental to find a trustworthy RERA-certified agent who has clear market knowledge of the area you are looking into.
 And always request a copy of your agent’s RERA card to avoid any illegal freelance broker.